 We also sell mileage credits in our frequent flyer program to participating partners, such as credit/debit card companies, phone companies, alliance carriers, hotels, car rental agencies and various shopping and gift partners.
 Revenue from the sale of mileage credits is deferred and recognized as passenger revenue over the period when transportation is expected to be provided, based on estimates of the fair value of tickets to be redeemed.
-Amounts received in excess of the tickets' fair value are recognized in income currently and are now classified as other revenue.
-Previously, amounts received in excess of the value of the transportation to be provided were classified as an offset to other operating expense.
+Amounts received in excess of the tickets' fair value are recognized in income currently and classified as a reimbursement of advertising expenses.
 A change to the time period over which the mileage credits are used (currently six to 32 months), the actual redemption activity or our estimate of the number or fair value of tickets could have a significant impact on our revenue in the year of change as well as future years.
-In the fourth qua rter of 2003, we adjusted our estimates of the mileage credits we expect to be redeemed for travel, resulting in a one-time increase in other revenue of \$24 million.
+In the fourth quarter of 2003, we adjusted our estimates of the mileage credits we expect to be redeemed for travel, resulting in a one-time incre ase in other revenue of \$24 million.